Eugene

 after taking charge of Rock Island the Butlers became a happy family

-of three, when on 5 January 1902 Eugene D. Butler was born, given
+of three, when on 5 January 1902 Eugene

-the names of his father and his maternal grandfather.
-"Little
+Daniel Butler was born, given the names of his father

-up on Rock Island and was a source of great pleasure to his parents:
+called in his father's logs grew up on Rock Island and was a source

-birthdays, first day of school, and the usual scrapes and bruises
+and the usual scrapes and bruises were all recorded.

 The